The best country sausage gravy is cooked in a cast iron skillet and requires just three ingredients.

-Country style sausage gravy is an iconic food that is beloved by everyone.
-Having a good method is very important.
+Country style sausage gravy is a kitchen recipe staple that is loved by just about everyone.

-While you can make this in any pan, I highly recommend using a cast iron skillet, if you have one.
-If I could only make one thing in my cast iron skillet for the rest of my life, it would be country sausage gravy.
+While you can make this in any pan, it is highly recommend that you use a cast iron skillet, if you have one.

 Start with ground pork sausage.
 Pork sausage gives the best flavor, because of the drippings.

 It's even better when made in a cast iron skillet, because cooking on cast iron infuses extra flavor starting from the sear of the meat.

 If you don't have a cast iron skillet, your favorite heavy skillet will do just fine.

 Start by adding ground sausage to a hot pan.